 - It is a common belief that Amazon got its name after a fight between Spanish explorer Francisco de Orellana and Tapuyas and other native tribes of Amazon.

-- In the fight, the tribe’s women also fought alongside with men, which was their custom.
+- In the fight, the tribe’s women also fought alongside men, which was their custom.

 - Orellana gave the name Amazonas to the region, which he derived from the Amazons of Greek mythology.